KhushbooShafi/Enhancing-Hotel-Experience-Text-Mining/README.md

 ### Cluster Analysis

-Hierarchical clustering was used to group hotels based on guest preferences.
+1. Hierarchical clustering was used to group hotels based on guest preferences.
-Suggested marketing strategies based on hotel-country clusters.
+2. Calculated the percentage of reviews per topic for each hotel and country.
+3. Used a correlation matrix to measure similarity in guest preferences.
+4. Applied Hierarchical Clustering (Ward’s Method) to group similar hotels & countries.
+5. Interpreted clusters to provide actionable insights for the hospitality industry.

 ## 🎯 Key Findings